TypNull/Tubifarry/README.md

    - Standard quality: 128kbps AAC (free users)
    - High quality: 256kbps AAC (YouTube Premium required)
    - The plugin can convert to other formats (MP3, Opus) using FFmpeg

 ---

+### Web Clients 📻

+Tubifarry supports multiple web clients.
+These are web services that provide music.
+Some work better than others and Tubifarry is not responsible for the uptime or stability of these services.

+##### Supported Clients
+- **Lucida** - A music downloading service that supports multiple sources.
+- **DABmusic** - A high-resolution audio streaming platform.
+- **Subsonic** - A music streaming API standard with broad compatibility

+All clients share the same base architecture, making it relatively straightforward to add new ones.
+The Subsonic Indexer and Client is a generic client, making it possible for any online service to connect with it.
+The Subsonic specifications are documented on the [API page](https://www.subsonic.org/pages/api.jsp).

+If you have a suggestion to add a web client and the service does not want to support Subsonic as a generic indexer, please open a feature request.

+---